t0mer/HAvid-19/README.md

-# DockerBot
+# Havid-19

-DockerBot is a [Telepot](https://telepot.readthedocs.io/en/latest/) and selenium  powerd, easy to use Telegram bot for signing Covid-19 digital health statement.
+Havid-19 is a [Telepot](https://telepot.readthedocs.io/en/latest/) and selenium  powerd, easy to use Telegram bot for signing Covid-19 digital health statement.

 #### Credits: